umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index-v8.md

 In the coming examples, the Umbraco Starter Kit has been used, as it provides some example content that can be searched.
 Some of the examples below therefore may require 'the setting up of templates, etc' if you are following the guide on your existing site.
 :::

-The starter kit comes with some Templates, Document Types and content nodes created already.
+The starter kit comes with some Templates, Document Types, and content nodes created already.
 We will use some of these to set up a basic search system.
-This is a 'Quick Start' guide, as much more complex searches are possible with Examine.
+This is a 'Quick Start' guide, as many more complex searches are possible with Examine.

 We will make it possible to 'search' on the _People_ page, by adding a search bar to the template page: `people.cshtml` - add the following form at the top of the template, but underneath the `<nav>` element: